Introducing the Synadia Adaptive Edge Architecture

 What is really interesting is that we’re seeing this pattern applied to many different market verticals as businesses push computing to the edge.
 Often, users have glued disparate technologies together with different security domains invariably resulting in systems that are fragile, unsecure, and expensive to maintain.
 This problem can be elegantly avoided with what we have called the Adaptive Edge Architecture - a flexible deployment topology overlayed with NATS multi-tenant security model.

-When a NATS client connects its credentials indicates it belongs to a particular account.
-Its subject namespace (where it can send and receive data) exists only within its account.
+When a NATS client connects, its credentials indicates it belongs to a particular account.
+The client’s subject namespace (where it can send and receive data) exists only within its account.
 This means that by default, data will never traverse an account boundary and a client can only directly communicate with other clients in the same account, even if using the same subjects found in other accounts.

 However, accounts can export and import streams (think telemetry) or services (think RPC) with other accounts allowing one to securely share specific data and map subjects, effectively decoupling data access from the application subject namespace.
 Within a deployment, streams and services may be made public for all accounts to import, or private to adhere to the strictest of security policies.
 Because security is truly bifurcated from connectivity, accounts may only exist on a subset of servers to create data silos.

 When we were doing this Derek (the creator of NATS) came up with the concept of a leaf node where a NATS server could connect to a cluster and act more like a client than a server, extending a cluster with the potential to bridge security domains while providing the best latency between local applications.
-It can still function when disconnected to the remote cluster.
-At the time we weren’t exactly sure how leaf nodes would be received, but had some inkling that it might be a sleeper.
+The leaf node can still function when disconnected from the remote cluster.
+At the time, we weren’t exactly sure how leaf nodes would be received, but had some inkling that it might be a sleeper.